7 insanely brilliant home remodeling ideas

 No bathroom on the main floor?
 You might be able to create a small powder room with the unused space under your stairs.
 Keep it simple in a small area like this—opt for a pedestal sink and a toilet to save space.
 When it comes to decor, go bold—it’s a hidden-away space, so you can experiment with bold colors and even funky printed wallpaper.

 Feeling inspired?
-When you’re ready to tackle your next renovation project, we’ll be ready to help you clean up any messes that happen along the way with our full service junk removal.
+When you’re ready to tackle your next renovation project, we’ll be ready to help you clean up any messes that happen along the way with our No Contact Junk Removal service.
 Whether it’s heavy-duty construction debris, old furniture, unwanted fixtures, or pretty much anything else, we can get it out of your way in no time.
 Just give us a call or book your appointment online!